GionniMarchettiMInstP/MASD/README.md

 `MASD` has been tested  with Python 3.8.10.
 3.8.16, 3.11.5

-The following libraries are also required for running the scripts The following libraries are also required for running the scripts
+The following libraries are also required for running the scripts
  - NumPy, SciPy, and Matplotlib
  - [Scikit-learn](https://scikit-learn.org/stable/index.html)